 “The most damnable spot in America.”
 “A disgrace to civilization.”
 “Filth and abomination.”
 “Indiana’s Black of Hole of Calcutta.”

-The Hoosier State sometimes get bad national press.
-But in 1923 the criticism was homegrown.
-True to a common stereotype about Indiana, the alleged horrors took place on a farm — the state penal farm — and involved the abuse of prisoners.
+The Hoosier State sometimes get bad national press, but in 1923 the criticism was homegrown.
+True to Hoosier stereotypes, the alleged horrors took place on a farm, the state penal farm, and involved the abuse of prisoners.

 On the eve of World War I, a new, “open-air” penitentiary opened about an hour west of Indianapolis.
 Overcrowding at the major state prisons in Michigan City and Jeffersonville, as well as at county jails all over Indiana, led the legislature to pursue a “progressive” alternative to mere incarceration.
 Many prisoners, after all, were behind bars for minor crimes like theft and assault and battery.
 That changed in 1917, when Indiana Governor James Goodrich initiated statewide Prohibition, two years in advance of the Federal liquor ban that came with the Volstead Act in 1919.

 Since some Indiana counties and towns had already passed local dry laws, by 1915 sheriffs were cracking down on operators of illegal saloons, moonshine distillers, and town drunks.
 While most violators were never tossed in the clinker for more than a few weeks or months, as the war on alcohol got more serious, Hoosier jails began to fill up fast.
-The temptation to make a profit off jails was a further problem — a situation that still exists today, when the number of Americans behind bars is bigger than ever.
+The temptation to make a profit off jails was a further problem, a situation that still exists today.

 Penal labor, though not wrong in itself, had an enormously dark history — from Charles Dickens’ hellish “workhouses” in David Copperfield to British convict colonies in Australia and of course the Siberian gulags of Tsarist and Soviet Russia.